yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone4img/ViewDidLoad.png)

 *Step 4:* Select `ViewController.swift` from the Project Navigation pane and locate the `viewDidLoad` function.
-We are going to add code to this function to programmatically add the background image as subview of `gamearea` View.
+We are going to add code to this function to programmatically add the background image as subview of `gameArea` View.

 ![](/ps/ps3/img/Milestone4img/UIImageAlloc.png)